gerritdaniels/ctrl/readme.md

 # C++ Template Reflection Library

 CTRL adds data member reflection to C++ using template meta-programming techniques and the standard C++ preprocessor.
 This reflection is used to implement serialize and deserialize functions.
 Both binary and XML formats are supported.
 Since it uses the standard preprocessor no special preprocessor is needed to use CTRL.

 ## Requirements

-This library depends on the [boost](http://www.boost.org/) library.
-It also depends on [rapidxml](http://rapidxml.sourceforge.net/), but it is included in the distribution, so no download is required.
+This library depends on the [boost](http://www.boost.org/) library, for shared_ptr and weak_ptr, endian and locale support.
+It also depends on [rapidxml](http://rapidxml.sourceforge.net/) and [nlohmann/json](https://github.com/nlohmann/json), but both are included in the distribution, so no download is required.

 ## Instalation